24 Mar Everybody needs to drive an electric car even if they were not (always) better for the environment.

 Furthermore there is, especially in the US, a growing market of people who convert normal cars into electric cars.
 The prices are falling constantly since the major investment is the battery and battery prices are falling massively due to higher productions.
 You can convert pretty much every vehicle into an electric one if you want to or have somebody do it for you.
 Electric mobility is the future.

 A normal combustion engine uses about 15-40% of the energy stored in diesel or petrol.
 The rest is lost in heat.
 An electric vehicle with a modern battery has an efficiency of about 80%.
-That means 80% of the electric energy that you take from the grid is actually used for driving, the rest is lost in inefficiencies, mostly of the battery.
-So EVs are far better in using the actual energy available which is of course a big plus in itself.
-Also they need less maintainance and are therefore cheaper to keep alive.
+That means 80% of the electric energy that you take from the grid is actually used for driving, the rest is lost in inefficiencies, mostly of the battery and the motor.
+So EVs are far better in using the actual energy available.
+That means not only can an EV use cleaner energy, but also it uses the energy much more efficiently.

 Hydrogen is mostly produced from fossil fuels, which is obviously stupid when it comes to environmental issues or by electrolysis from water.
 Electrolysis is an inefficient process at a maximum of 70%.
 So 30% of the electric energy used for the electrolysis is lost.
 There are ideas for producing hydrogen more or less directly from water with the help of sunlight which is interesting.
 With efficiencies of about 13% (from the sunlight) it is as efficient as a solar cell that produces electricity but no electrolysis is needed which amounts to a theoretical 100% efficiency compared to using solar electricity for electrolysis.
 It only in the labs yet though.